ibm-cloud-docs/subnets/static-to-vlan-deprecation.md

 {:tip: .tip}
 {:important: .important}

-# Static to VLAN Routed Subnets functionality is being deprecated
+# Static to VLAN-routed subnets functionality is being deprecated
 {: #deprecating-static-to-vlan-routed-subnets}

-Over the years, some solutions utilized an off-menu Secondary Portable Subnet routing option which is referred to as "Routed to VLAN" or "Static to VLAN".
-The Static to VLAN routing option provides the behavior of Secondary Portable Subnets in terms of allowing multiple IP addresses to be used across multiple servers without the loss of network, gateway, or broadcast IP addresses.
+Over the years, some solutions used an off-menu secondary portable subnet routing option, which is referred to as "Routed to VLAN" or "Static to VLAN".
+The static-to-VLAN routing option provides the behavior of secondary portable subnets in terms of allowing multiple IP addresses to be used across multiple servers without the loss of network, gateway, or broadcast IP addresses.
 This routing method is not generally supported by all operating systems or applications, and poses unique challenges that inhibit flexibility.

-The deprecation of the Static to VLAN functionality is retroactive, and in most cases, will require that you take actions to adjust.
-If you are affected by this change, you will be contacted directly in a Support Case.
-All relevant subnets and VLANs that require review will be provided.
-After determining your desired course of action for each item, maintenance windows will be coordinated with you for performing the adjustment activities.
+The deprecation of the static-to-VLAN functionality is retroactive, and in most cases, requires that you take actions to adjust.
+If you are affected by this change, you are contacted directly in an IBM Support case.
+All relevant subnets and VLANs that require review are provided.
+After determining your course of action for each item, maintenance windows are coordinated with you for performing the adjustment activities.
 {: important}

 ## Action required
 {: #action-required}

-You have 45 days from receipt of the Support Case to coordinate a transition plan, and 90 days to complete the transition plan.
-If you fail to communicate after 45 days, all Static to VLAN subnets will be disabled as indicated by the notice.
+You have 45 days from receipt of the IBM Support case to coordinate a transition plan, and 90 days to complete the transition plan.
+If you fail to communicate after 45 days, all static-to-VLAN subnets are disabled as indicated by the notice.

-Failure to respond in 45 days will cause traffic to stop on your VLANs.
-You will have 90 days from the date of the initial notice to coordinate completion of transition activities.
-At the end of 90 days, all Static to VLAN subnets will be reclaimed.
+Failure to respond in 45 days causes traffic to stop on your VLANs.
+You have 90 days from the date of the initial notice to coordinate completion of transition activities.
+At the end of 90 days, all static-to-VLAN subnets are reclaimed.
 {: important}

-## Establish your transition plan
+## Establishing your transition plan
 {: #establish-transition-plan}

 For each of the subnets affected, you must identify the best course of action to take.
-This may require changing IP addresses used by your servers.
+This might require changing IP addresses that are used by your servers.
 The following scenarios provide some recommended courses of action.
 This is by no means an exhaustive list of scenarios or available options.
-We ask that you provide detailed descriptions of your usage of IP addresses and your environment so we can help you minimize the disruption.
+We ask that you provide detailed descriptions of your usage of IP addresses and your environment so that we can help you minimize the disruption.

-You can review the [Secondary Subnet summary](#secondary-subnets-summary) about the relevant Static to VLAN, Secondary Portable, and Secondary Static Subnet behaviors to help you determine a plan.
+You can review the [secondary subnet summary](#secondary-subnets-summary) about the relevant static-to-VLAN, secondary portable, and secondary static subnet behaviors to help you determine a plan.

 All actions require a few moments of service interruption, resulting in packet loss and the dropping of existing connections.
 These interruptions can be scheduled at your convenience, and can be done for each subnet individually, if necessary.
 {: note}